 Many physicians consider baseline ECG important given the risk of heart disease.
 Lipid profile should be checked at least annually and more often when abnormalities are present.
 Blood pressure should be measured at every examination.

 Diet and exercise

-For type 2 DM, oral antihyperglycemics, injectable glucagon-like peptide-1 (GLP-1) receptor agonists, insulin, or a combination
+For type 2 diabetes, oral antihyperglycemics, injectable glucagon-like peptide-1 (GLP-1) receptor agonists, insulin, or a combination

-To prevent complications, often renin-angiotensin-aldosterone system blockers (ACE inhibitors or angiotensin II receptor blockers), statins, and aspirin
+To prevent complications, often renin-angiotensin-aldosterone system blockers (angiotensin-converting enzyme inhibitors or angiotensin II receptor blockers), and statins

 Treatment involves control of hyperglycemia to relieve symptoms and prevent complications while minimizing hypoglycemic episodes.